rjendoubi/cdw-2023/README.md

 ```sql
 ALTER MATERIALIZED VIEW traffic_cancel_airlines DISABLE REWRITE;
 ```
-Now repeat the first part of this step to see the different query plan, which no longer uses the MV.
+Now repeat the `SELECT` query immediately above to see the different query plan, which no longer uses the MV.

-Notice the difference in the explain
+Notice the difference in the Visual Explain subtab.

 With query rewrite read the **materialized view** :